KlinkeLab/CellNetwork_2020/README.md

 # **Data-driven learning how oncogenic gene expression locally alters heterocellular networks**

 This repository supplies the code developed in the study of D.J.
 Klinke, A. Fernandez, W. Deng, H. Latifizadeh, and A.C.
 Pirkey **_"Data-driven learning how oncogenic gene expression locally alters heterocellular networks"_**.
-The corresponding pre-print can be found on bioRxiv ( doi: https://doi.org/10.1101/2020.05.04.077107).
+The corresponding publication can be found in Nature Communications ( Apr 13;13(1):1986. doi: 10.1038/s41467-022-29636-3; PMID: 35418177; PMCID: PMC9007999).
 It can be used to reproduce the results of the study and investigate the methodology to be used for other datasets.

 # **System Requirements**
 ## **Hardware Recommendations:**